rusco/challenge/loader/README.md

 ls
 ```

-There should now appear a go binary with the name "loader" or "loader.exe" (windows only).
+There should now appear a go binary with the name "loader[.exe]"
 On linux systems make sure the binary is executable:

 ```bash